144 Twenty-Four Stories of Filial Piety

 Tsai Shun's father died when he was young.
 He is very filial to his mother.
 During the years of famine, he gathered some mulberries to eat in place of rice.
 He used to gather two bowls, in one of which he collects black mulberries which are well-ripened for his mother; while in the other he keeps the red ones which are only half-ripened for himself.
 Once he meets some robbers on the hill.
 They ask him why he keeps them in separate bowls.
 He answers faithfully with the truth.
 The robbers like his good mind and reward him with rice.

-The ancient robbers were much better than Maoist robbers who teach people to be cruel to parents, to strike teachers, to struggle within the party, and to set fire everywhere, internationally, and who never appreciate filial piety.
+The ancient robbers were much better than modern robbers who teach people to be cruel to parents, to strike teachers, to struggle within the party, and to set fire everywhere, internationally, and who never appreciate filial piety.

 "Sweet fruit is for my mother" he says.